munificent/game-programming-patterns/book/service-locator.markdown

 Some objects or systems in a game tend to get around, visiting almost every corner of the codebase.
-It's hard to find a part of the game that *won't* need a memory allocator, logging, the file system, or random numbers at some point.
+It's hard to find a part of the game that *won't* need a memory allocator, logging, or random numbers at some point.
 Systems like those can be thought of as *services* that need to be available to the entire game.